 Tiffany Crouch Bartlett

 In Central Texas, Tiffany has been practicing family law since 2004.
-She represents people facing divorce, child custody, modifications, enforcement, child support, adoption and other family-related issues.
+She represents people facing divorce, child custody, modifications, interventions, enforcement, child support, adoption and other family-related issues.

 Since 2007, Tiffany has been very active as a trial lawyer.
 During this time, she has represented dozens of parents and children involved in lengthy trials (both jury and bench) concerning child custody, in both private family and court-appointed cases in Travis, Williamson, Hays, Caldwell and other counties throughout Texas.

 Before she began practicing law, immediately following her graduation in 1996 from The University of Texas School of Law, Tiffany served as a screenwriting conference coordinator for the Austin Film Festival.
 From there, she moved to Hollywood to work at Touchstone Pictures/Walt Disney with Academy Award - winning screenwriter Eric Roth ("Forrest Gump," "The Insider").
 She spent several years performing extensive story research with Roth.
 Shortly thereafter, she spent three years working closely with actor and director Kevin Costner on the films "Open Range" and "3000 Miles to Graceland" as an executive at Lightstone Entertainment and as a documentarian before returning to Austin.